Jurupa Valley, California

-On March 8, 2011, voters approved a ballot measure, Measure A, to incorporate and form the city of Jurupa Valley.
+On March 8, 2011, voters approved a ballot measure A to incorporate and form the city of Jurupa Valley.
 The effective date of incorporation was July 1, 2011.
 Residents of the area had previously voted on incorporation in 1992, but rejected that measure, along with a competing ballot measure that would have incorporated Mira Loma.
+Jurupa Valley was the latest city in California to incorporate until 2024 when Mountain House incorporated in San Joaquin County.